Dora d'Istria: In culture

-Her first work was La vie monastique dans l'Église orientale ("Monastical Life in the Eastern Church") (Brussels 1855; 2nd ed., Paris 1858), in which she called for the abolishment of monastic orders.
-It was followed by La Suisse allemande ("German Switzerland") (Geneva 1856, 4 vols.; German, 2nd ed., Zürich 1860, 3 vols.), a description of Switzerland and its people with a passage describing a climb up the Mönch.
+Her first work was La vie monastique dans l'Église orientale ("Monastic Life in the Eastern Church"; Brussels 1855; 2nd ed., Paris 1858), in which she called for the abolishment of monastic orders.
+It was followed by La Suisse allemande ("German-speaking Switzerland"; Geneva 1856, 4 vols.; German, 2nd ed., Zürich 1860, 3 vols.), a description of Switzerland and its people with a passage describing a climb up the Mönch.

-In the tract Les femmes en Orient ("Women in the Orient") (Zürich 1859, 2 vols.) she spoke out for the emancipation of women in the Levant; in Des femmes, par une femme ("About Women, by a Woman") (2nd ed., Brussels 1869, 2 vols.) she compared the situation of women in Latin Europe with that in Germany and demanded with strong words the equal treatment of men and women.
-Before this volume, Excursions en Roumélie et en Morée ("Excursions in Rumelia and Morea") (Zürich 1863, 2 vols.) was published, in which she tried to show that 19th-century Germany had the same civilizing task as Ancient Greece.
+In the tract Les femmes en Orient ("Women in the Orient"; Zürich 1859, 2 vols.) she spoke out for the emancipation of women in the Levant; in Des femmes, par une femme ("About Women, by a Woman"; 2nd ed., Brussels 1869, 2 vols.) she compared the situation of women in Latin Europe with that in Germany and demanded with strong words the equal treatment of men and women.
+Before this volume, Excursions en Roumélie et en Morée ("Excursions in Rumelia and Morea"; Zürich 1863, 2 vols.) was published, in which she tried to show that 19th-century Germany had the same civilizing task as Ancient Greece..

-She also published the narrative Au bord des lacs helvétiques ("Sailing the Swiss Lakes") (Geneva 1861), the novels Fylétia e Arbenoré prèj Kanekate laoshima (Livorno 1867) and Gli Albanesi in Rumenia, a history of her own family the dukes of Ghica from the 17th to the 19th century (2nd ed., Florence 1873), and La poésie des Ottomans (2nd ed., Paris 1877), as well as numerous writings on literary history, poetics, political social and religious questions, history, art and more in renowned journals including the French Revue des Deux Mondes, the Belgian Libre Recherche, and the Italian Diritto, Antologia nuova, Rivista europea and more, as well as various Swiss, Greek, Romanian, and American journals.
+She also published the narrative Au bord des lacs helvétiques ("Sailing the Swiss Lakes"; Geneva 1861), followed by Les Albanais des deux côtés de l'Adriatique et la nationalité albanaise d'après les chants populaires (lit.
+'The Albanians on both sides of the Adriatic and Albanian nationality according to folk songs'; in Revue des deux mondes, 1866, translated into Greek in 1866, Italian and Albanian in 1867) and Gli Albanesi in Rumenia (lit.
+'The Albanians in Romania'), a history of her own family, the dukes of Ghica, from the 17th to the 19th century (2nd ed., Florence 1873), and La poésie des Ottomans (lit.
+'The poetry of the Ottomans'; 2nd ed., Paris 1877), as well as numerous writings on literary history, poetics, political social and religious questions, history, art and more in renowned journals including the French Revue des Deux Mondes, the Belgian Libre Recherche, and the Italian Diritto, Antologia nuova, Rivista europea and more, as well as various Swiss, Greek, Romanian, and American journals.

 D'Istria was also a painter.
 She was a member of several scholarly societies, such as the Italian academy; she was also named honorary citizen by the Greek parliament and many Italian cities.

 She was also a mountaineer, making an early female ascent of Mont Blanc on 1 June 1860.
 As noted, she wrote a description of her climb of Mönch in La Suisse allemande.